AlbughdadiM/satellite-sam-dashboard/README.md

 - Different support of points:
   - Foreground points
   - Background points
+- Modify location of bounding boxes and points.
 - Provide prompts for more than one object at a time.
 - Refine segmentation inside a bounding box of an object by adding foreground and background points.
 - Visualize the obtained results directly on the map.